Understanding Heat And Cold Therapy

 Additionally, heat therapy may be useful for a variety of other conditions, including:

-Heat therapy is also commonly used to warm up stiff muscles before physical activity along with a through dynamic warm up like high knees, kick butts, heel walks, toe walks, carioca, walking kicks, walking lunges, and over the fence, under the fence.
+A warm up before exercise can include high knees, kick butts, heel walks, toe walks, carioca, walking kicks, walking lunges, and over the fence, under the fence.

 As a result, it’s a great tool for running injuries prevention and treatment